The Complete Guide to Google Screened For Lawyers

 After selecting your bidding option, you can now set your weekly budget.
 We recommend that you start with the lowest option to test the platform to see if it’s the right paid search option for your law firm.
-Once you have a solid understanding of how Google Screened works and what the quality is for the types of leads you’re getting, you can move your weekly budget up to better match the number of leads you want to be receiving.
+Once you have a solid understanding of how Google Screened works and what the quality is for the types of leads you’re getting, you can move your weekly budget up to better match the number of leads you want to receive.

 Step 8.
 Add Billing Information

 The next step is adding Billing Information to the profile.
-Like most processes for adding billing info, this one is (thankfully) pretty straight forward.
+Like most processes for adding billing info, this one is (thankfully) pretty straightforward.
 You will need to add the Account type, Organization name, credit or debit card information, and ZIP code.
 Once completed, you can click Submit.